scaffoldly/scaffoldly-examples/README.md

 ## Frameworks

-We've created a handful of examples to show you how Scaffoldly can be used.
+We've created a handful of examples to show how Scaffoldly can be used.

 <!-- Alphbetically Ordered Please!!! -->